OpenNebula/docs/source/deployment/cloud_design/vmware_cloud_architecture.rst

 Networking
 ================================================================================

 Networking in OpenNebula is handled by creating or importing Virtual Network representations of vCenter Networks and Distributed vSwitches.
 In this way, new VMs with defined network interfaces will be bound by OpenNebula to these Networks and/or Distributed vSwitches.
 OpenNebula can create a new logical layer of these vCenter Networks and Distributed vSwitches, in particular three types of Address Ranges can be defined per Virtual Network representing the vCenter network resources: plain Ethernet, IPv4 and IPv6.
-This networking information can be passed to the VMs through the :ref:`contextualization <bcont>` process.
+This networking information can be passed to the VMs through the :ref:`contextualization <vcenter_contextualization>` process.

 Please check the :ref:`Networking Chapter <nm>` to find out more information about the networking support in vCenter infrastructures by OpenNebula.